evgdim/clean-code/presentation/index.md

 >
 >&darr;
 >
->You get of the train
+>You get off the train

 > [side effect] Get all of the input from database, rest service, etc.
 >